 Jordan Galvarino, a native of Greenville, South Carolina, maintains an active career throughout the Southeastern United States.
 He has toured throughout the United States and Europe, and as a guest performer on Burlington, VT’s 105.9, The Radiator radio station.
 Jordan has performed in prestigious venues like Alice Tully Hall, the New World Center, and New York's Avery Fisher Hall, where he received an award for Best Low String Soloist.

 He is currently a member of the Northwest Florida Symphony Orchestra, The Villages Philharmonic, Valdosta Symphony Orchestra, and Sinfonia Gulf Coast in addition to numerous other orchestra engagements in Georgia and Florida.
+Most notably, he has served as Acting Principal Cello of the Northwest Florida Symphony Orchestra.
 He previously served as principal cello for the Scotia Festival Orchestra, Florida State’s Opera and Symphony Orchestra, and the Music Academy International Festival Orchestra.